 When it comes to optimizing close quarters for visitors, take time to make a plan for every square inch of floor space.
 Moreover, look for furniture that pulls double duty.
 For example, opt for bedside tables that have hidden storage space.
 And don't let the bed frame off the hook either.
-If possible get one with drawers for spare clothes or even home decor that needs a spot when it's not in use.
+If possible, get one with drawers, which you can load up with spare clothes or even home decor that's perhaps not in season.

 Video of the Day

 Want more practical tips?
 From must-have daybeds to lighting ideas, we rounded up eight tricks (and our favorite online picks that bring the vision to life) to get your home visitor-ready.

 When you're lacking square footage, use the walls to your advantage.
 Install wall sconces so your guests can read in bed.
 This option won't take up any of the much-needed space on the floor or nightstands (because let's face it — table lamps are bulky).
 If you want something modern but simple, opt for this bronze and black option from AllModern, which features a plug-in design that allows for easy, renter-friendly installation.
 Or if you want a little more drama (and color), this sconce from Hay features a fanned-out shade in a number of colors, including a vibrant yellow, dark green, and even a muted lavender.

 If you want to make the most of a guest bedroom — i.e., use it beyond the few times a year you have visitors — space-saving furniture is a must.
 A daybed for your guest bedroom that doubles as an office could be the answer.
 The Divan chaise lounge from Article is a must for those wanting something couchlike for the space.
 The heavy-weight back cushions can be moved around to create unique lounging setups or removed entirely for overnight guests.
 And if you need a little more sleeping room, this option from West Elm features an additional pull-out trundle, comfortably accommodating two sleepers.